keymanapp/help.keyman.com/developer/ldml/guide/keybag.md

 <key id="switch-numbers" layerId="numbers" />
 ```

 Such a key would otherwise have a blank keycap (because it doesn't produce any output), so it is recommended to use a [`display`](./displays) element to give it an identifiable appearance.
+See the [displays](./displays#example-displays-element) section for an example.

 ## Key Geometry